 I looked down between us.
 The fluid continued to gush.
 It was if a water hose was turned on between the two of us.
 It actually drenched the chair’s foam.
 I tossed the chair in the trash afterwards.
 We were both amazed and bewildered.
 Neither of us knew what it was.
 We didn’t care either because we just had some amazing sex.

 As I think about that time after learning some of science behind squirting, the conditions were exactly right for it to have occurred.
 For one thing Amina was already turned-on from the roll in the hay just prior to her going to the bathroom to pee.
 Also we were in a chair with her straddling me.
 In that position my dick was easily able to stimulate her G-spot when she slid up and down on me.
 And her clitoris was stimulated by the back and forth rocking motion.
-I get an erection just thinking about it.
+I get an erection just thinking about it, it gets me so turned on I need to use some penis oil to delay my ejaculation.

 Squirting Is Not Pee: